lewdavidson/React-Tap-Room-2/README.md

  Go Further:

- [ ] Add functionality to delete items
+ [ ] Add functionality to delete items from admin

+ [ ] Add functionality to edit items from admin

+ [ ] Add functionality to 'sell' an item and decrease its inventory

+ [x] Add unique IDs to items, instead of looking up by index